+- NEW SECTION.
 Section 206.
 Amendment of foreign registration statement.
-A registered foreign corporation shall sign and deliver to the secretary of state for filing an amendment to its foreign registration statement if there is a change in:

-- (1) its name or alternate name; - (2) its jurisdiction of formation unless its registration is determined to have been withdrawn under [section 210] or transferred under [section 212]; or - (3) an address required by [section 205(3)].
+A registered foreign corporation shall sign and deliver to the secretary of state for filing an amendment to its foreign registration statement if there is a change in: - 15 (1) its name or alternate name; - (2) its jurisdiction of formation unless its registration is determined to have been withdrawn under [section210] or transferred under [section 212]; or - 18 (3) an address required by [section 205(3)].

+- NEW SECTION.
 Section 207.
 Activities not constituting doing business.
-(1) Activities of a foreign corporation that do not constitute doing business in this state for purposes of [sections 203 through 214] include:

-(a) maintaining, defending, mediating, arbitrating, or settling a proceeding;
+(1) Activities of a foreign corporation that do not constitute doing business in this state for purposes of [sections 203 through 214] include: - 22 (a) maintaining, defending, mediating, arbitrating, or settling a proceeding; - (b) carrying on any activity concerning the internal affairs of the foreign corporation, including holding meetings of its shareholders or board of directors; - (c) maintaining accounts in financial institutions; - (d) maintaining offices or agencies for the transfer, exchange, and registration of securities of the foreign corporation or maintaining trustees or depositories with respect to those securities; - (e) selling through independent contractors; - (f) soliciting or obtaining orders by any means if the orders require acceptance outside this state beforethey become contracts;

-- (b) carrying on any activity concerning the internal affairs of the foreign corporation, including holding meetings of its shareholders or board of directors; - (c) maintaining accounts in financial institutions; - (d) maintaining offices or agencies for the transfer, exchange, and registration of securities of the foreign corporation or maintaining trustees or depositories with respect to those securities; - (e) selling through independent contractors; - (f) soliciting or obtaining orders by any means if the orders require acceptance outside this state before they become contracts; - (g) creating or acquiring indebtedness, mortgages, or security interests in property; - (h) securing or collecting debts or enforcing mortgages or security interests in property securing the debts and holding, protecting, or maintaining property so acquired; - (i) owning real or personal property that is acquired incident to activities described in subsection (1)(h) if the property is disposed of within 5 years after the date of acquisition, does not produce income, or is not used in the performance of a corporate function; - (j) conducting an isolated transaction that is completed within 30 days and that is not in the course of repeated transactions of a similar nature; and - (k) doing business in interstate commerce. - (2) The list of activities in subsection (1) is not exhaustive. - (3) This section does not apply in determining the contacts or activities that may subject a foreign corporation to service of process, taxation, or regulation under the laws of this state other than [sections 1 through 221]. - (4) A foreign corporation is transacting business within the meaning of subsection (1) if it enters into a contract, including a contract entered into pursuant to Title 18, with the state of Montana, an agency of the state, or a political subdivision of the state and must register to do business under [sections 203 through 214] before entering into the contract.
-This subsection does not apply to contracts for goods fully prepared or services fully performed out of state for delivery or use in this state.
+1 (g) creating or acquiring indebtedness, mortgages, or security interests in property;

+(h) securing or collecting debts or enforcing mortgages or security interests in property securing the debts and holding, protecting, or maintaining property so acquired;

+- (i) owning real or personal property that is acquired incident to activities described in subsection (1)(h) if the property is disposed of within 5 years after the date of acquisition, does not produce income, or is not used in the performance of a corporate function; - (j) conducting an isolated transaction that is not in the course of similar transactions; and - (k) doing business in interstate commerce. - (2) The list of activities in subsection (1) is not exhaustive. - (3) This section does not apply in determining the contacts or activities that may subject a foreign corporation to service of process, taxation, or regulation under the laws of this state other than [sections 1 through 221].

+NEW SECTION.
 Section 208.
 Noncomplying name of foreign corporation.
 (1) A foreign corporation whose name does not comply with [section 39] may not register to do business in this state until it adopts, for the purpose of doing business in this state, an alternate name that complies with [section 39] by filing a foreign registration statement under [section 205] or, if applicable, a transfer of registration statement under [section 212] setting forth that alternate name.
 A foreign corporation adopting an alternate name as provided in this subsection need not file under Title 30, chapter 13, part 2, with respect to that alternate name.
 After registering to do business in this state with an alternate name, a foreign corporation shall do business in this state under: